Chocolate Earthquake Cookies

 When you get a mad cookie craving, these rich, Fudgy Chocolate Earthquake Cookies will fulfill your deepest desire!

-Like the above-mentioned chocolate crinkles and crackles, to make these chocolate earthquake cookies, a chocolate dough is rolled into balls, then into powdered sugar before baking.
+To make chocolate earthquake cookies AKA crinkles or crackles, the chocolate dough is rolled into balls, then into powdered sugar before baking.
 The cracks form naturally as the leaveners expand the dough when exposed to heat in the oven.
 Here are a few more tips for making these chocolate cookies.

 - PRO-Tip: Check the expiration on your baking powder as it’s used less often than baking soda and often expires without your knowledge.

-- Do not over mix the cookie dough as that will encourage gluten formation and make less tender cookies.
+- Do not over-mix the cookie dough as it will encourage gluten formation and make less tender cookies.

 - This dough should be chilled for at least 20 minutes before forming into dough balls.

-- Use a medium-size cookie disher to scoop out consistent sized dough balls.
+- Use a medium-sized cookie disher to scoop out consistent-sized dough balls.

 - Roll the dough between your palms to make nice spheres, then roll in powdered sugar.